dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 Credentials" page to finish configuring dbt Cloud to authenticate with Snowflake using a key pair.

 **Note:** At this time ONLY Encrypted Private Keys are supported by dbt Cloud -- you **must** add the passphrase that will be used to decrypt the and will receive an error if the `PRIVATE KEY PASSPHRASE` field is empty.
+Additionally, dbt Cloud supports only keys of 4096 key size or smaller.

 ![Snowflake keypair auth](/img/docs/dbt-cloud/snowflake-keypair-auth.png)